slbrinke/slb-vulkan-framework/README.md

 and is successively extended to test out different rendering techniques.

 Currently a scene containing simple meshes, materials and light sources, arranged in a scene graph hierarchy, can be defined.
+A simple forward renderer or a deferred renderer can be used to visualize the scene.
-A simple renderer visualizes the scene in a forward pass with physically-based shading based on:
+The shaders implement physically-based shading based on:
 Burley, Brent, and Walt Disney Animation Studios.
 "Physically-based shading at disney."
 Acm siggraph.
 Vol. 2012.
-No. 2012. vol. 2012, 2012.
+No. 2012.